goffinet/packer-kvm/README.md

 # packer-kvm

-Create VM templates with packer for usage with libvirt/KVM virtualization : centos 7, ubuntu 1804, debian 9.
+Create VM templates with Packer for usage with Libvirt/KVM virtualization : centos 7, ubuntu 1804, debian 9.

 Only for education and learning purposes.